Krzysztof-Cieslak/Krzysztof-Cieslak.github.io/_posts/2016-10-03-Dynamically-extending-F#-applications.md

 # Summary

 In this post I've shown how to use `FSharp.Compiler.Services` to add dynamic extensibility mechanism to F# applications.
-Sample presented in this blog post was really simple, but I belive that this technique can be also used for more complex, real world applications (hopefully, I'll be able to create some more complex project using this method soon ;) ).
+Sample presented in this blog post was really simple, but I believe that this technique can be also used for more complex, real world applications (hopefully, I'll be able to create some more complex project using this method soon ;) ).
 Full code for sample application can be found on [GitLab (!)](https://gitlab.com/Krzysztof-Cieslak/FunctionLoader)